merlin-cs/Once4All/docs/source/index.rst

 .. warning::

-   The Docker image and artifact are currently pending upload.
-The links and commands below will be functional once the upload is complete.
+   The Docker image is available on Docker Hub.
+However, the artifact upload to Zenodo is currently pending due to unstable connections.
+Please use the Docker Hub image for now.

 To begin, please download the artifact from Zenodo using this link: [`Artifact <https://doi.org/10.5281/zenodo.14053328>`_].
 Once downloaded, extract the artifact archive: